-Google's Floating Keyboard is so Helpful, You'll be in Cloud Nine | Digital Trends
+Google's Floating Keyboard Is so Helpful, You'll Be on Cloud Nine | Digital Trends

 Google has added an interesting new feature to its Gboard Android keyboard app.
-It’s called Floating Keyboard and it may just be the answer to your problems if your swanky new bezel-less smartphone almost slips out your hand as you furiously type on the keyboard.
+It’s called floating keyboard, and it may just be the answer to your problems if your swanky new bezel-less smartphone almost slips out your hand as you furiously type on the keyboard.
 It’s also great for anyone who feels the keyboard is never quite where it needs to be, due to a big screen, small fingers, or a time-sapping combination of both.

 Provided your app has been updated to version 7.6 or later, you should be able to find this handy feature right now.
 Exactly as the name suggests, it undocks the keyboard from the bottom edge of the screen and lets you move it around freely, putting it exactly where your fingers want to be.